On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

 (Note that in both graphs, collinear vertices do not indicate that the corresponding lattices in $\mathbb{Z}^3$ are collinear.)

 So for two partitions to have similar shapes, it is necessary that the corresponding monomial ideals have the same number of minimal monomial generators.
 But this condition is of course not sufficient.
-For example plane partitions, imbedded into $\mathbb{Z}^3$ always corresponds to smooth points (lemma \ref{lem-lower-dim-partition}), but the corresponding ideals can have arbitrary number of minimal monomial generators.
-I expected a stronger necessary condition for two 3D partitions $\lambda_1$ and $\lambda_2$ to have similar shapes: there exists a 3D partition $\lambda$ such that $\lambda\subset \lambda_1$ and $\lambda\subset \lambda_2$, and $I_{\lambda}$, $I_{\lambda_1}$, $I_{\lambda_2}$ have the same number of minimal monomial generators.
+For example, plane partitions embedded into $\mathbb{Z}^3$ always correspond to smooth points (see Lemma~\ref{lem-lower-dim-partition}), but the corresponding ideals can have an arbitrary number of minimal monomial generators.
+We expected a stronger necessary condition for two 3D partitions $\lambda_1$ and $\lambda_2$ to have similar shapes: There exists a 3D partition $\lambda$ such that $\lambda\subset \lambda_1$ and $\lambda\subset \lambda_2$, and $I_{\lambda}$, $I_{\lambda_1}$, $I_{\lambda_2}$ have the same number of minimal monomial generators.

-I cannot formulate the conjecture \ref{conj-similarity} in a precise way for I do not have enough examples to make precise what \emph{similar shapes} mean.
-In fact in our examples above, having the same extra dimension suffices.
-But I still feel that in general we need a certain condition on the shapes of the $r$-dimensional partitions.
-A reason is that, as we have seen in the section \ref{sec:tripodideals}, when the extra dimension is small the shape of the partition has few choices, at least the Borel ones.
+We cannot formulate Conjecture~\ref{conj-similarity} in a precise way because we do not have enough examples to make precise what \emph{similar shapes} mean.
+In fact, in our examples above, having the same extra dimension suffices.
+But we still feel that in the general cases, we need a certain condition on the shapes of the $r$-dimensional partitions.
+A reason is that, as we have seen in Section~\ref{sec:tripodideals}, when the extra dimension is small, the shape of the partition has few choices, or at least the Borel ones do.
 The first example of partitions that do not have similar shapes while the corresponding ideals have the same extra dimension is the following; these partitions correspond to Borel ideals with extra dimension $12$: